Child engaging in outdoor painting activity

 Open Door

-Parents of enrolled children are always welcome at Amy & Kids Co., unless restricted by a court order.
+Parents of enrolled children are welcome at Amy & Kids Co., unless restricted by a court order.
 Please feel free to stop by any time, but be aware that afternoon nap time is generally not a good time to visit.
-For safety's sake, and all other visitors should call ahead and make an appointment to visit.
+For safety's sake, all other visitors should call ahead and make an appointment to visit.

 Special Requests